thesqlgeek/WeatherData/README.md

 5 - Save the file Weather Data Collector V1.0.ps1

-6 - You can now execute the Weather Data Collector V1.0.ps1 file.
+6 - Execute the Weather Data Collector V1.0.ps1 file.
 You can setup a task to run and collect hourly.
 The data is only updated once and hour on the hour.
 I pickup mine
     at :15 after the hour 24x7.
-Use Task Scheduler and create a location to save and execute this file from the Task Scheduler.
-It is included in all versions.
+Use Task Scheduler on your Desktop/Server to schedule the Task.
+It is included in all versions of Windows Desktop and PC.
 You need to leave the PC/Server on in order to run this if you have it scheduled.